-354 1D thermal models indicate a phase of rapid cooling below 170 °C in the early Cenozoic (58.9 $\pm$ 7.0 and $39.8 \pm 3.0$ Ma).
+- These ages indicate a large-scale cooling signal that affects the entire Jebel Akhdar area; the ZHe age pattern and 1D thermal models indicate a phase of rapid cooling below 170 $^{\circ}$ C in the early Cenozoic (58.9 $\pm$ 7.0 and - 377 39.8 $\pm$ 3.0 Ma).
 The range of modeled cooling paths outline maximum cooling rates of 2-8 °C/Myr.
-This is 355 356 followed by slower cooling until the present day.
-357 Data from the Muti Fm. and the Hawasina units differ partly from this trend: the apparent ZHe ages of clasts in 358 the Muti sample T4 (mean: $93.8 \pm 6.9$ Ma) is as old as its respective stratigraphic age (Robertson, 1987).
-Even 359 though all ages reproduce within error, this indicates partial reset of the ZHe system, as post-depositional reheating above closure temperature would result in younger ages.
-Samples of the lower Hawasina Nappes contain two grain 360 361 age clusters.
-Older ages coincide with higher uranium concentrations suggesting that only the younger ages represent thermally reset zircons.
-We note that the older ZHe ages of 110-95 Ma coincide with timing of forebulge 362 migration through the area, as independently determined in the stratigraphic record by the Wasia-Aruma Break be a grain age population with higher closure temperature witnessing exhumation.
-We discuss reasons for different resetting temperatures below.
-However, partial reset of ZHe ages suggests that the Hawasina samples have not experienced temperatures exceeding the partial retention zone (PRZ) of 130-170 °C.

-These ages indicate a large-scale cooling signal that affects the entire Jebel Akhdar area; the ZHe age pattern and cooling path gradually decreasing into the PRZ until c.
+This is - followed by slower cooling until the present day. - Data from the Muti Fm. and the Hawasina units differ partly from this trend: the apparent ZHe ages of clasts in - 380 the Muti sample T4 (mean: $93.8 \pm 6.9$ Ma) is as old as its respective stratigraphic age (Robertson, 1987).
+Even - though all ages reproduce within error, this indicates partial reset of the ZHe system, as post-depositional reheating - 382 above closure temperature would result in younger ages.
+Samples of the lower Hawasina Nappes contain two grain - 383 age clusters.
+Older ages coincide with higher uranium concentrations suggesting that only the younger ages - 384 represent thermally reset zircons.
+We note that the older ZHe ages of 110-95 Ma coincide with timing of forebulge - migration through the area, as independently determined in the stratigraphic record by the Wasia-Aruma Break - 386 (Figure 3).
+This may be either pure coincidence, due to partial resetting of an older grain age population, or may - be a grain age population with higher closure temperature witnessing exhumation.
+We discuss reasons for different - resetting temperatures below.
+However, partial reset of ZHe ages suggests that the Hawasina samples have not - experienced temperatures exceeding the partial retention zone (PRZ) of 130-170 °C. - A sample from an intrusive body of the Semail Ophiolite yields ZHe ages of $53.7 \pm 1.2$ Ma (T6) with a modeled - cooling path gradually decreasing into the PRZ until c.
 55 Ma.
-This time interval of passing the PRZ is comparable to the Hawasina nappe samples beneath the ophiolite but occurs slightly earlier than cooling of the Autochthonous.
+This time interval of passing the PRZ is comparable - to the Hawasina nappe samples beneath the ophiolite but occurs slightly earlier than cooling of the Autochthonous. - Nevertheless, Semail Ophiolite, Hawasina Nappes and the autochthonous margin sequence were affected by the - same cooling event that was possibly initiated by exhumation of the Jebel Akhdar Dome.